BNasmith/PTForsyth/PTFWorkofChrist.md

 He did so.
 Remember the distinction between
 God's changeless love and God's varying treat- ment of the soul.
 God made Him sin, treated
-Him as if He were sin ; He did not view Him as sinful.
+Him as if He were sin; He did not view Him as sinful.
 That is quite another matter.
 God made
 Him to be sin it does not say He made Him sin- ful.
 God lovingly treated Him as human sin, and